cjbreg/fstvl-invite/README.md

 ## Background

 This is a self-learning project.
-We are discovering Swift, the apple ecosystem and ARKit
+We are discovering Swift, the Apple developer ecosystem and ARKit